We may collect a share of sales or other compensation from the links on this page.

-#3: Too loose
+#3: Too Loose

 Most new skiers wear ski boots that are too big for their feet.
-Partly this has to do with rental ski boots being over-sized (more on that below) and partly because new skies expect to the fit to be similar to a hiking boot.
+Partly this has to do with rental ski boots being over-sized (more on that below) and partly because new skies expect the fit to be similar to a hiking boot.

 The less internal space you have, the more of your energy will transfer into the boot and the ski, making your parallel turns and hockey stops faster and more responsive.
 It’s for that reason that ski racers tend to have incredibly tight fits and custom molded boots that are as closely contoured to the skier’s shape as possible.

 Wearing boots that are too loose makes it more difficult to lock in the ankle and stop it from rising or falling as you ski.
-The more your foot moves internally the more likely you are to rub, cause blisters and develop sores.
+The more your foot moves internally the more likely you are to rub, cause blisters, and develop sores.

 - ✅Tighten the heel buckle more. (more on getting the right boot fit here)